 Special Olympics is an international organization aimed at celebrating the human spirit and creating the best sports environment for people with intellectual disabilities.
 Alvexo is an international brokerage and investment company aimed at creating the best environment for financial trading.
-Together, they are a powerful force for good in the community, and things are about to get even better: Alvexo recently became a gold sponsor for Special Olympics Cyprus.
+Together, they are a powerful force for good in the community, and things are about to get even better: Alvexo was a gold sponsor for Special Olympics Cyprus.

 Together We Can